A1pha4/Sewer_Bill_Calculator./README.md

 Your inputs should be valid and follow the on screen prompts.

 ### Contributing
 If you'd like to contribute, please fork the repository and then create a pull request.
-See contributing file.
+See  [CONTRIBUTING](https://github.com/A1pha4/Sewer_Bill_Calculator./blob/main/CONTRIBUTING.md)file.

 ### License
 This project is licensed under the MIT License.
-See licence file.
+See [LICENSE](https://github.com/A1pha4/Sewer_Bill_Calculator./blob/main/LICENSE) file.

 ### Authors and Acknowledgments
 - *Owen Murunga*